 Mental health and financial health typically go hand in hand.
-That’s something employee benefits managers were well aware of even before the Great Recession.
 For years, studies have shown a link between stress over finances and an increase in mental health problems, including depression, anxiety, and substance abuse.
-And on the flipside of the coin, people with mental illnesses are more likely to have financial problems.
+And on the flip side of the coin, people with mental illnesses are more likely to have financial problems.

 Recognize How Financial Well-Being Programs Can Support Mental Health in the Workplace

 Financial planning, budgeting tools, debt counseling, and financial education services have become increasingly popular employer offerings in recent years.
 These tools can help employees become financially stable so that they can move on to long-term savings and goals.
 In addition, gaining control over day-to-day financial challenges can help reduce the stress and anxiety associated with financial instability.

 Now may be a particularly good time to emphasize the connection between financial and mental health wellness to your workforce.
 According to SoFi’s survey data, 84% of employees believe their company should be responsible for their financial well-being, but only 55% feel their company is concerned about their financial wellness.
 What’s more, 86% said these benefits impact their desire to stay with their employer.

 Personalized benefits that are relevant to individuals’ situations can be especially helpful in reducing the financial stress employees are feeling right now.
 Depending on an employee’s personal situation, payroll deduction emergency savings accounts, student loan repayment programs, and/or debt management tools may be tailor-made tools that can help them handle the financial stressors that may be contributing to depression, anxiety, and other mental illness.

 This is a good time to take inventory and see what solutions might be missing from your financial well-being benefits.
 Questions to consider include:

 • Have you set up an automated emergency savings program for employees?